For UniSA, induction and staff development is a whole of institution responsibility.

 - Aboriginal and Torres Strait Islander Cultural Awareness development

-The team manages the University's corporate induction program, partners with the Office of the Deputy Vice Chancellor: Research & Innovation in the provision of Early Career Research and Research Leadership programs, organises the academic promotion process, supports senior staff, provides strategic oversight, advice and support to senior staff events, disburses staff study support resources, oversees the Indigenous Employment Strategy and Indigenous Graduate Program, designs and delivers training and development activities outside of the main programs, and manages gender equity reporting requirements along with wider responsibility in the provision of Business Intelligence.
+The team manages the University's corporate induction program, partners with the Office of the Deputy Vice Chancellor: Research & Innovation in the provision of Early Career Research and Research Leadership programs, organises the academic promotion process, supports senior staff and leadership development, disburses staff study support resources, oversees the Indigenous Employment Strategy and Indigenous Graduate Program, designs and delivers training and development activities outside of the main programs, and manages gender equity strategy and reporting requirements.

 The team has a significant role in providing support for organisational development and has carriage of a number of long term projects that have been triggered by the adoption of a new UniSA strategic plan in late 2013.